 Strive funds are available through online brokerage firms.

-Many large asset managers are redefining the purpose of American for-profit corporations by pushing companies to shift their priority from shareholders to other stakeholders – anyone potentially affected by a corporation’s actions, such as suppliers, local and national communities, and the environment.
+Many large asset managers are redefining the purpose of American for-profit corporations by pushing companies to shift their priority from shareholders to other stakeholders – anyone potentially affected by a corporation’s actions.

 At Strive, we reject this shift.
 Unlike our competitors, we are unapologetically committed to shareholder primacy and believe that the purpose of a for-profit company is to maximize long-run value to investors.